exercism/perl5/exercises/concept/lasagna/.docs/instructions.md

 ## 3. Calculate the preparation time in minutes

-Define the `Lasagna::preparation_time_in_minutes` subroutine that takes the number of layers you added to the lasagna as an argument and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Modify the `Lasagna::preparation_time_in_minutes` subroutine, which takes the number of layers you added to the lasagna as an argument, to return how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```perl
 Lasagna::preparation_time_in_minutes(2)